bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     ValueError: invalid literal for int()
 ```

 if we do `int('45.56')`, you can see that it throws an error.
-It says “I cannot convert this to an `int`, as `45.56` is an invalid integer”.
+It says “I cannot convert this to an `int`, as `45.56` is an invalid integer ".

 You can also pass an additional parameter to `int` indicating the numeric system - 16 for Hexa decimal, 8 for Octal etc. Default is 10 - Decimal.